A few weeks ago, I joined an Instagram Story challenge where I shared part of my blogging journey.

 I got paid for setting up a friend’s blog.

-And as of today, I am officially a full-time blogger & creative entrepreneur.
+I am officially a full-time blogger & creative entrepreneur.

 I don’t think I’ll tire of saying that.